New Jersey Legislature OKs bill to legalize sports betting

 Internet betting would begin 30 days after the rest of the law takes effect.

-The bill also clears away obstacles for any of Atlantic City’s casinos to offer sports betting, adding clauses to allow the Borgata, Caesars, Harrah’s, Bally’s and the Golden Nugget to offer sports bets despite ownership or partial ownership of professional sports teams.
+The bill would ban casinos or executives who own professional sports teams from offering sports betting, theoretically counting out Borgata owner MGM because it also owns the WNBA’s Las Vegas Aces.
+But under a clause in the bill, MGM would be approved because the team generates less than 1 percent of its total annual revenue.

-A last-minute change allowed the Golden Nugget to take sports bets, despite the fact that its owner, Texas Billionaire Tilman Fertitta, also owns the NBA’s Houston Rockets.
-The bill previously shut the Golden Nugget out of sports betting, but a change allowed it to offer bets on sports other than basketball.
+Joshua Harris owns the Philadelphia 76ers and the New Jersey Devils and would get in under a clause allowing those who own less than 10 percent of a casino or gambling company to participate in sports betting.
+Harris’ Apollo Global Management owns less than 10 percent of Caesars Entertainment, which in turn owns Harrah’s, Caesars and Bally’s.

-Fertitta thanked New Jersey for making the change and said he eventually hopes to convince state regulators to let the Golden Nugget take bets on basketball teams other than the Rockets, as Nevada regulators allow.
+A clause to allow the Golden Nugget to participate was added to the bill Thursday.
+That casino is owned by Texas billionaire Tilman Fertitta, who also owns the NBA’s Houston Rockets.
+He could offer sports betting on all sports except basketball.

 Follow Wayne Parry at http://twitter.com/WayneParryAC